andrialexandrou/web-rotor/README.md

 1. Navigate to a website of your choosing
 1. <kbd>Option</kbd> + <kbd>1</kbd> to open popup view of headings
 1. Keyboard navigate to your heading of choice and hit enter to focus.
-You can also focus

 ## About